Expungement of Criminal Records

 - Non-violent felony (not on the “excluded” offense list)- 5 years after conviction, completion of any sentence of incarceration, or completion of period of supervision (whichever is later in time).

 Approved Substance Abuse Treatment/Adult Training Programs: You may have a shorter waiting period if you complete certain approved programs.
-The approved programs can be found on the West Virginia Supreme Court website.

 If you have a medically documented history of substance abuse, you can shorten your wait time by completing an approved substance abuse treatment or a recovery and counseling program.
 You can also shorten your waiting period if you complete an approved Job Readiness Adult Training Program.